tumblr/docs/npf-spec.md

 In addition to subtypes at the Text block level, the text within a Text block can have inline styles like bold, italic, external links, blog mentions, and colors.

-Inline formatting ranges (`start` and `end`) are zero-indexed and count each character as `1`.
+Inline formatting ranges (`start` and `end`) are zero-indexed.
 Ranges are inclusive at the start and exclusive at the end.

-A single unicode character is also treated as one character in this indexing, despite possibly being multiple bytes.
+Unicode code points are always treated as one character in this indexing, despite possibly being multiple bytes.
 For example, `ø` and `🌳` are both counted as single characters in NPF.
-However, a composite emoji like `👨‍👨‍👦 `is five characters, as it is [made up of five unicode codepoints](http://emojipedia.org/family-man-man-boy/).
+However, a longer string like `👨‍👨‍👦 `is five characters, as it is [made up of five code points](http://emojipedia.org/family-man-man-boy/).

 Property | Type | Required | Description
 -------- | ---- | -------- | -----------